schutzwerk/CANalyzat0r/README.md

 * SQLite support
 * Fuzz and change the values on the fly

+# Working CAN Adapters

+In general, all SocketCAN devices should be compatible.
+CANalyzat0r has been developed and successfully tested in combination with [USB2CAN](https://www.8devices.com/products/usb2can).

 # Testing It

 You can use the [Instrument Cluster Simulator](https://github.com/zombieCraig/ICSim) in order to tinker with a virtual CAN bus without having to attach real CAN devices to your machine.